doitintl/iris3/README.md

 Iris automatically assigns labels to Google Cloud Platform resources for manageability and easier billing reporting.

-Each supported resource in the GCP Organization will get automatically-generated labels with keys like `iris_zone` (the prefix is configurable), and the copied value.
+All supported resources in all projects the GCP organization will get automatically-generated labels with keys like `iris_zone` (the prefix is configurable), and the copied value.
 For example, a Google Compute Engine instance would get labels like `[iris_name:nginx]`, `[iris_region:us-central1]` and `[iris_zone:us-central1-a]`.